 Beverley holds a BA, LLB, and Master of Strategic Studies from Victoria University of Wellington.

-Jeremy is a former ILANZ President and has been committee member since 2008.
-He is also currently on the Executive Committee of In-House Counsel Worldwide, a collection of international in-house counsel associations (including ILANZ) representing the interests of in-house lawyers.
+Jeremy is a former ILANZ President and has been a committee member since 2008.
+He is also currently Vice President of In-House Counsel Worldwide, a collection of international in-house counsel associations (including ILANZ) representing the interests of in-house lawyers.
 Jeremy has a deep understanding of ILANZ, its membership and goals and is committed to ensuring the status of in-house lawyers is recognised and needs met, in what is an ever changing profession.

 Jeremy is General Manager – Risk, Legal and Governance at The Co-operative Bank.
 He lives in Wellington and is married with two teenage children.
 Outside of work and family his passions are wine appreciation, mountain biking and golf.

 Herman is currently based in sunny Taranaki, working as General Counsel for TSB Bank.
 In his role he acts as chief internal legal, board secretary, and head of regulatory affairs.
 He has had a varied career to date having worked in policy for central government as well as for a leading industry association.